Cello Day at Butler University

 In 2024, Dr. Geissler received his Doctor of Musical Arts degree from the Shepherd School of Music at Rice University, serving as Desmond Hoebig’s teaching assistant.
 Previously, Dr. Geissler earned his undergraduate degree from the University of Michigan under the mentorship of Richard Aaron.

-- 10:30 AM Master Class with special guest, Eidson-Duckwall stage
+- 10:30 AM Technique Class with Dr. Geissler, Schrott Center stage

 - 12:00 PM Free lunch with current cello majors in the Marketplace at Atherton Union